|School||Mundo Verde Bilingual Public Charter School|

 “Why Do Animals Look the Way They Look?” is a non-fiction book written and illustrated by kindergarten students at Mundo Verde Bilingual Public Charter School.

 Students were inspired to create this book following a trip to their local library.
 When the librarian told them that they did not have many books on animals, the students decided to create their own.
-They were already studying the adaptations of frogs, so they broadened their focus to include the adaptions of different animals local to Rock Creek Park.
+They were already studying the adaptations of frogs, so they broadened their focus to include the adaptations of different animals local to Rock Creek Park.

 Working in teams, the students started by researching their given animal.
 They contacted local experts and visited a farm to complete field research.
 At the same time, they learned about non-fiction books and worked with a professional writer to organize their research into graphic organizers.